-Almost a quarter of women aged 50-64 provide unpaid care for a family or friend.
+Almost a quarter of women aged 50-64 provide unpaid care for a family member or friend.
 Of those who leave the workforce due to caring responsibilities, 62% are women.
 While just over a third of women work part-time, this rises to 48% among women who are carers.
-With the average age of becoming a grandmother at 63, and state pension age rising to 67, helping with the family can have a significant impact.
+With the average age of becoming a grandmother at 63, and State pension age rising to 67, helping with the family can have a significant impact.

-If, either through choice or necessity, you've given up work to look after children, a partner or elderly relatives with longterm care needs or your grandchildren, keeping an eye on your own financial resilience can be difficult.
-Where you're directly responsible for someone else's welfare, taking out health insurance for yourself may be a wise precaution if your budgeting allows.
+If, either through choice or necessity, you've given up work to look after children, a partner or elderly relatives with long-term care needs, or your grandchildren, keeping an eye on your own financial resilience can be difficult.
+When you're directly responsible for someone else's welfare, taking out health insurance for yourself may be a wise precaution if your budget allows.
 And where possible, you should continue to save into your pension.